tcwangshiqi-columbia/Neurify/README.md

 [News] We have updated the interface and code structure in "general" file such that people can customize Neurify in an easier way.
 It replaces the original mnist folder.

+[News] Neurify code has been cleaned up thanks to [Christopher Brix](https://www.christopher-brix.de/)!

 ## Prerequisite